 The MIT Science Policy Initiative, founded in 2007, is a group of graduate (and some undergraduate) students who work closely with MIT Faculty, the MIT Washington DC Office, and other science policy advocates to better understand how scientists can play a central role in the framing of science and technology policy legislation and public discourse.
 We strive to create better scientists and engineers as well as a better society through rigorous research and authentic engagement with public policy.

-Our programming includes monthly meetings, lunch seminars, a 4 day short course during MIT's Independent Activities Period, and student trips to meet with lawmakers in Washington DC.
+Our programming includes monthly discussions, lunch seminars, an intensive short course during MIT's Independent Activities Period, and student trips to meet with lawmakers in Washington DC.
 We focus on educating science students on challenges facing our community at the institutional, local, and national level, to enable them to be better researchers and advocates, who are capable of effecting change in support of scientific progress.
-Our mission is to foster connections between researchers to policy makers.
+Our mission is to foster connections between researchers and policy makers.
 We work to place MIT's young researchers at the intersection of rigorous scientific research and public policy, such that they are well equipped to contribute to the development of both fields.